 Over Diagnosing for Breast Cancer?
 Report Suggests Some Treatments Were Not Needed

 This is one that I know about through my mother as we had this happen.
 It turned out she did not have breast cancer and a “mass” was found.
-I’ll make this brief but she imagewas over-diagnosed when the x-ray was blown up to further investigate.
+I’ll make this brief but she was over-diagnosed when the x-ray was blown up to further investigate.
 That lead to a biopsy which was also messed up and if she would have gone for treatment for this tiny miniscule mass they found with radiation, she may not be here today at age 87 and this was about 3 years ago when all this occurred.

 Upon consulting with a veteran surgeon who went over everything in detail he said yes she has a mass but it was not cancer and he has done a ton of surgeries for breast cancers so he was experienced.